souvikmaji/leaderboard/README.md

 make
 ```

 The default db name is `leaderboard`.
-To change the database name update the `config.yml` file or export corresponding environment variables.
+To change the database name update the `config.yml` file or export corresponding environment variables or create a `.env` file.

 Update